Midknightloki/HouseFlipperAE/TROUBLESHOOTING.md

    - Building pieces appear in creative menu
    - Check under various categories (blocks, items, decorations)

+### Cannot Loot Bird Nests or Junk Piles

+**Symptoms**: "LootContainer 'birdNest' unknown" or "LootContainer 'junk' unknown" in server logs, cannot interact with these containers in-game

+**Solution**:
+- The **999_Compatibility_Patch** mod restores these missing vanilla loot containers
+- Ensure this mod is installed and loading (should be automatic with ModLauncherV5)
+- Server must be restarted after adding the patch
+- Existing world should work, no need to regenerate

+**Technical Details**:
+- Some mods override `loot.xml` without including all vanilla definitions
+- The compatibility patch uses `append` to restore removed containers
+- Load order 999 ensures it loads after other mods

 ### Game Crashing on Startup

 **Symptoms**: Game crashes immediately after loading mods